vuejs/docs/src/guide/essentials/template-syntax.md

 ### Modifiers

-Modifiers are special postfixes denoted by a dot, which indicates that a directive should be bound in some special way.
+Modifiers are special postfixes denoted by a dot, which indicate that a directive should be bound in some special way.
 For example, the `.prevent` modifier tells the `v-on` directive to call `event.preventDefault()` on the triggered event:

 ```vue-html
 <form @submit.prevent="onSubmit">...</form>